Want the perfect workout program?

 Note: You can also do this with just your fingers by pressing into the trigger points.

-Related: 12 Best Massage Ball Movements for Full Body Massage
+For more information on trigger point therapy, check out the 12 Best Massage Ball Movements for Full Body Massage.

 Shin splint pain will generally dissipate a little after you’ve warmed up but stress fractures will continue to get worse if you don’t stop physical activity.
 A doctor will diagnose stress fractures via physical examination, X-ray, MRI or bone scan.
 Stress fractures require immediately stopping any physical exercise that might have caused it.
 Stress fractures can take anywhere from two to eight weeks to heal.
 Low impact exercises such as swimming or biking can be done to help the recovery process.
 In the worst cases a crutch or even a cast may be needed.